Clinic: Internationally

 Large outpatient clinics are a common type of healthcare facility in many countries, including France, Germany (long tradition), Switzerland, and most of the countries of Central and Eastern Europe (often using a mixed Soviet-German model), as well as in former Soviet republics such as Russia and Ukraine; and in many countries across Asia and Africa.

 In Europe, especially in the Central and Eastern Europe, bigger outpatient health centers, commonly in cities and towns, are called policlinics (derived from the word polis, not from poly-).

 Recent Russian governments have attempted to replace the policlinic model introduced during Soviet times with a more western model.
 However, this has failed.

 In the Czech Republic, many policlinics were privatized or leasehold and decentralized in the post-communist era: some of them are just lessors and coordinators of a healthcare provided by private doctor's offices in the policlinic building.

 India has also set up huge numbers of polyclinics for former defense personnel.
 The network envisages 426 polyclinics in 343 districts of the country which will benefit about 33 lakh (3.3 million) ex-servicemen residing in remote and far-flung areas.

-Polyclinics are also the backbone of Cuba's primary care system and have been credited with a role in improving that nation's health indicators.
+Policlinics are also the backbone of Cuba's primary care system and have been credited with a role in improving that nation's health indicators.